couchbaselabs/node-ottoman/README.md

 ## Documentation

-To check out `examples` and docs, visit [v2.ottomanjs.com](http://v2.ottomanjs.com).
+Checkout our [examples](./guides/first-app.html)  and [docs](./guides/quick-start.html) for typescript and javascript implementation.

 ## Questions

 For questions and support please use [the official forum](https://forums.couchbase.com/) or [contact community](http://couchbase.com/communities/nodejs).

-## Issues

-Please make sure to read the [Issue Reporting Checklist](http://issues.couchbase.com/) before opening an issue.
+Please make sure to read the [Issue Reporting Checklist](https://github.com/couchbaselabs/node-ottoman/issues) before opening an issue.

 ## Changelog